project-chip/connectedhomeip/docs/discussion/lwip_ipv6.md

 ### Recommendation:

--   Update CHIP lwip version for scopes support, ensure CHIP code works with scopes on our various platforms OR alternate: bring netif sendto up through the api / sockets layers
+-   Ensure Matter SDK code works with scopes on our various platforms OR
+    alternate: bring netif sendto up through the api / sockets layers
--   Audit CHIP code to ensure LL addresses are properly scoped to their netif in all areas (DNS returned addresses especially)
+-   Audit Matter code to ensure LL addresses are properly scoped to their netif in all areas (DNS returned addresses especially)

 ## Duplicate address detection

 The DAD in LwIP is actually implemented correctly right now, but there are routers that incorrectly implement multicast for IPv6 and send packets back to the sender.
 This triggers the LwIP DAD because it doesn’t check the source.
-In our previous products, we fixed this as the wifi layer as a filter, but it’s easy enough to add the fix into the LwIP layer.
+This can be fixed in the wifi layer as a filter, but it’s easy enough to add the fix into the LwIP layer.
 This would help implementers so they don’t all have to debug the same issues.
 Recommendation:

 -   Create an LwIP patch to check NS/NA packets for source and discard if they originate from the same device.
-Upstream and add to CHIP.
+Upstream and offer patch to vendors.

-## IPv6 Ping

-LwIP will automatically respond to pings, but has no built-in way to send them.
-The current ping implementation is a contrib app that only works for IPv4.
-Extending the app is challenging for two reasons: 1) IPv6 checksum needs access to the pbuf for calculation, which the app doesn’t have and 2) IPv6 has a lot more ICMP traffic for SLAAC that the app would have to be updated to disregard.
-Instead, it might be better to build this into the ICMP layer itself.

-### Recommendation:

--   Add an ASYNC send_icmp6_ping function and add a hook to check ping responses.
-Upstream patch if possible.
-OR write an external ICMP6 ping util

 ## Timers, including TCP